Erechtheus/sia/README.md

 sia.annotators.chemspot=false
 ```

-Finally start the `SiaPubmedAnnotator` with the _driver_ and _backend_ profile.
+Finally start the `SiaPubmedAnnotator` class with the _driver_ and _backend_ profile enabled.
 The _driver_  profile ensures that output is collected into the directory `annotated`,
-while the _backend_ profile ensures that the internal annotators are started as well.
+while the _backend_ profile ensures that the any internal annotators are started as well.

 ```bash